openeuler-mirror/euler-copilot-shell/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MulanPSL-2.0 License.
 See the LICENSE file for more details.